-Get started with: Hatha and Flow Yoga DVD
+Get started with: Gentle Hatha – Free Yourself

 If you’re new to this whole ‘yoga for anxiety’ thing, don’t worry.
 I was there just a couple of months ago and it can seem totally intimidating but it really isn’t at all.